-Following are several briefs to help familiarize you with current areas of focus.
-Learn more about MFB and American Farm Bureau Federation policy.
+Following are several briefs to help you become familiar with our current areas of focus.

 Farm Bureau policy encourages the state’s agriculture department to be proactive, focus on core programs and eliminate redundancies where possible.
 We support investment in resources through the budget process for industry research, workforce development and diagnostics, all while ensuring essential services are maintained.
 Especially in a time of economic recovery, inspections and licensing services are paramount to agriculture-based businesses and to the safety of Michigan residents.

-Farm Bureau policy supports protection of agriculture’s water-use rights.
-We remain committed to supporting proactive, voluntary efforts on farms to continue to manage water-quality issues and minimize potential pollution risks through programs like the Michigan Agriculture Environmental Assurance Program (MAEAP).
+Farm Bureau supports proactive, voluntary efforts on farms to promote environmental stewardship and minimize potential pollution risks through programs like the Michigan Agriculture Environmental Assurance Program (MAEAP).
 We support continued funding and growth of MAEAP, through which farmers receive technical assistance for adopting and strengthening conservation practices and risk mitigation plans.

-MFB supports legislative reform that provides short- and long-term access to a legal and stable agricultural workforce.
+We support legislative reform that provides short- and long-term access to a legal and stable agricultural workforce.
 Reform must address a solution for the current workforce and an updated guest worker program that will provide a future flow of agricultural workers for seasonal and year-round positions.
-We also oppose legislation that would mandate E-verify without providing agricultural employers access to a legal current workforce and a new temporary worker program.

-Our organization believes Michigan’s Right to Farm Act provides nuisance protection that allows all sectors of commercial agriculture to utilize existing and new technologies through adoption of voluntary, generally accepted management practices.
-MFB policy states the law should not be weakened or jeopardized by including practices that are not integral or directly related to farming.
+Farm Bureau supports Michigan’s Right to Farm Act, which provides nuisance protection that allows all sectors of commercial agriculture to utilize existing and new technologies through adoption of generally accepted management practices.
+Our member-developed policy states the law should not be weakened or jeopardized by including practices that are not integral or directly related to farming.

-MFB supports efforts to enhance our state’s infrastructure including energy expansion, broadband access and transportation network improvements.
-Many farms and agricultural businesses are in underserved areas and lack adequate broadband and natural gas access, which can inhibit expansion—as can roads and bridges that are in poor condition or even closed.
-We support access to energy and technology that is consistent, reliable and affordable as well as user fees when revenue is needed for roads and bridges.
+We support efforts to enhance our state’s infrastructure including energy expansion, broadband access and transportation network improvements.
+Many farms and agricultural businesses are in underserved areas and lack adequate broadband and natural gas access, which can inhibit growth—as can roads and bridges that are in poor condition or closed.

-MFB continuously works to defend and expand trade opportunities for Michigan agriculture.
-Our member-developed policy advocates for fair and open trade and supports initiatives that: open new markets or expand existing ones, provide assistance to producers impacted by retaliatory tariffs, eliminate non-tariff trade barriers, protect farmers from unfair trade practices and more.
+Farm Bureau continuously works to defend and expand trade opportunities for Michigan agriculture.
+We advocate for fair and open trade and support initiatives that: open new markets or expand existing ones, assist producers impacted by retaliatory tariffs, eliminate non-tariff trade barriers, protect farmers from unfair trade practices and more.

-Our members support rulemaking process reforms to ensure that federal regulations are supported by science and created in a transparent manner, while identifying opportunities that improve farmers’ ability to remain productive and competitive.
+We support rulemaking process reforms to ensure that federal regulations are supported by science and created transparently, while identifying opportunities that improve farmers’ ability to remain productive and competitive.

-The food and agriculture sector were not immune to the economic and social disruption caused by coronavirus.
-MFB continues to proactively identify and respond to industry needs so farms can remain viable and provide a safe and abundant food supply.
+The food and agriculture sector is not immune to the economic and social disruption caused by coronavirus.
+Our organization continues to proactively identify and respond to industry needs so farms can remain viable and provide a safe and abundant food supply.
 We will support and defend the industry as issues arise within the food supply chain and as budget priorities are determined by local, state and federal governments looking to address shortfalls.